 Jean Monnet for European Integration and Global Political Economy

-Interim Director, Institute for European Studies
+Chair for German and European Studies

 Kurt Hübner came in 2006 to UBC as the director of the Institute for European Studies.
 In 2012 he became a member of the Department of Political Science.
 He received his PhD from the Free University of Berlin where he also started his academic career in the field of Political Economy.
 His research focuses on the interplay of institutions and capital accumulation, on the national as well as on the international level.
 Over the years his work concentrated on money and currency regimes, politics and economics of European integration as well as on contradictions and complementarities of sustainability and international competitiveness.
 He has authored and edited 15 books and a substantial number of articles.
 And book chapters.
 He is actively involved in a number of national and international research networks and currently holds grants from the Social Sciences and Humanities Research Council of Canada, the European Commission and the Hans Boeckler Foundation.
 In 2008 he received the best paper award in EU Governance from ECSA-Canada